Do SWCC turbine certifications include the tower or foundation?

 Continue reading

-Where can I find information on the Federal tax credit for wind turbines?
+Where can I find information on U.S. Federal tax credits for wind turbines?

 Continue reading